brainhackghent/brainhackghent.github.io/index.md

 <img style="float: right;" src="assets/ext_images/side-column-openmr2020.jpg" width="400" height="80">

-Interested in an open world, where ideas and tools are shared and collaboration-based development is standard?
+Interested in an open world, where ideas and tools are shared and collaboration-based development is standard in the MRI (and neuroscienctific) community?

 Us too!
 And that is what the OpenMR Benelux is all about.
 Let's open up this discussion!<br />

-We invite you to join us and a team of amazing researchers and developers to learn, speak up, develop and discuss open science practices!
+We invite you to join us and a team of amazing MRI researchers and developers to learn, speak up, develop and discuss open (MRI) science practices!
 Check the event's page [**OpenMR Seminar 2020**](./page-openmrb-2020), it happens between **21-23 of January**, 2020, in  [**Nijmegen**](./page-location-venue.md), The Netherlands.

 Also, don't forget to check out our hackathon sessions, where you can put your hands on advanced tools in the fields of MRI, automation and collaboration! [**Program**](./page-program.md).